Honda FR-V

-The Honda FR-V, marketed as the Honda Edix in Japan, is a six-passenger car that was manufactured by Honda from 2004-2009 (with marketing ending in 2011 in some regions), over a single generation.
+The Honda FR-V, marketed as the Honda Edix in Japan, is a six-passenger car that was manufactured by Honda from 2004 to 2009 (with marketing ending in 2011 in some regions), over a single generation.
 A five-door compact multi-purpose vehicle (MPV), the FR-V was noted for its 3+3 seating configuration, along with the Fiat Multipla.

 It has been claimed that FR-V stands for Flexible Recreation Vehicle, although Honda did not officially state this.

 The FR-V was officially launched in Europe in Autumn 2004.
 It shares a similar platform to the Honda CR-V (which in turn shares a similar platform to the Honda Civic), but with a longer wheelbase.
 The FR-V allows folding down the front middle seat to create a tray or arm rest.
 The compact MPV offers 32 different seating combinations in addition to three ISOFIX points.

-The front suspension is a MacPherson strut, with the rear being Double wishbone suspension.
+The front suspension is a MacPherson strut, with the rear being double wishbone suspension.

 In 2007, the FR-V received its first and only facelift, where Honda changed the front bumper, headlights, tail lights and door handles.
-On the inside, the carbon-fibre look trim was removed, leaving only wood-trims (available pre-facelift).
+On the inside, the wood-trim was removed, leaving only the carbon-fibre look trim.
 An aux-in port was added for the infotainment system.
 At a similar time, the 2.2 i-CTDi Diesel engine was added.

 In August 2009, the FR-V ended production without a direct successor.